PRNicovich/cheesoSPIM/README.md

 - Collection optics

-	The camera is attached to the telecentric lens using the 3D printed adapter available in this [repo][HERE].
+	The camera is attached to the telecentric lens using a 3D printed adapter between webcam mounting holes and C mount thread.
 The two emission filters are stacked and held with screws to a laser-cut ring which slides over the front element of the telecentric lens.
 This assembly is held in a laser-cut V block assembly, shimmed to match the beam height of the light sheet and specimen.
 The axis of the telecentric lens should be perpendicular to that of the light sheet and excitation optics.

 - Stage philosophy and practice